SamMed05/c-cpp-notes/docs/cpp/cpp-intro.md

-We will see what those words mean and what to put instead of the generic three dots `...`, but for what matters in this section, it's just important to remember that each program that you write contains a `main()` function, and in here you will write the instructions needed for the program to work properly.
+We will see what those words mean and what to put instead of the generic three dots `...`, but for what matters in this section, it's just important to remember that each program that you write contains a `main()` function, and here you will write the instructions needed for the program to work properly.

-Every single program must have that special function, called in that way (all lower case letters).
+Every single program must have that special function, called in that way (all lowercase letters).
 When the program is run, the instructions or statements inside of main are executed in sequential order.

-We'll cover what a function is in a future chapter, but for now just know that it is a collection of instructions that can be reused and they have a name which identifies them followed by two parentheses at the end like this: `function()` and eventually some "things" inside `(...)`, called parameters.
+We'll cover what a function is in a future chapter, but for now, just know that it is a collection of instructions that can be reused and they have a name that identifies them followed by two parentheses at the end like this: `function()` and eventually some "things" inside `(...)`, called parameters.